humank/genai-demo/docs/en/PROJECT_README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [../../LICENSE](../../LICENSE) file for details.

 ## 🔗 Related Links